Vehicle Security Tips From Overton Security

 • Invest in a good alarm system and use it.
 Seeing a car alarm will deter most burglars and encourage them to seek easier targets.

-• Do not leave your windows open, even a crack, in hot weather.
-There are certain burglar tools that take advantage of this practice.
+• Do not leave your windows open, even with a crack, in hot weather.
+There are certain burglary tools that take advantage of this practice.
 Instead, use an inexpensive sun shade for your front window.

-• One of the most effective ways to keep your vehicle from being stolen is use a “Club” that locks the steering wheel.
+• One of the most effective ways to keep your vehicle from being stolen is to use a “Club” that locks the steering wheel.
 They are available in most auto parts stores for a nominal amount.
-Police Departments highly recommend their use.
+Police departments highly recommend their use.

 • Always take your transmitters (garage) with you if possible, as well as entry cards to your complex.
 If you are attending a sporting event or movie, thieves, after stealing your vehicle, will be able to enter your complex and garage and know they have a set amount of time before you return.